top of page

 Summit - 796m

-My favourite hike in the Stirling Range, Mount Magog contains some of the steepest gradients of all the day hikes and in springtime it comes alive with all colours under the rainbow.
+My favourite hike in the Stirling Range, Mount Magog contains some of the steepest gradients of all the day hikes and in springtime it comes alive with colour and variety.

 Mount Trio